Orthogonal Hierarchical Decomposition for Structure-Aware Table Understanding with Large Language Models: Discussion and Case Study

-While the previous sections establish the theoretical and algorithmic foundation of \textbf{Orthogonal Hierarchical Decomposition (OHD)}, this section provides a more granular examination of its efficacy through a series of complex, real-world structural challenges.
-By subjecting our framework to specific queries derived from the heterogeneous layouts in Figure \ref{fig:table}, we intuitively demonstrate how OHD navigates the pitfalls of structural ambiguity that frequently mislead conventional parsers.
+While the previous sections establish the theoretical and algorithmic foundation of \textbf{OHD}, this section provides a more granular examination of its efficacy through a series of complex, real-world structural challenges.
+By subjecting our framework to specific queries derived from the heterogeneous layouts in Figure \ref{fig:table} across two special questions, we intuitively demonstrate how OHD navigates the pitfalls of structural ambiguity that frequently mislead conventional parsers.

 \textit{Question 1: In how many provinces or municipalites does the peak-season standard for vocational secondary school employees exceed 450 yuan in the table(c) of Figure \ref{fig:table} ?}